- PCP deals aren't great value compared with rivals

 However, as a vast majority of new car buyers now use finance, with PCP being the most commonly chosen option, it’s monthly payments that are more important.

 Fuel economy, meanwhile, is also a little higher than some competitors.
-The 1.0-litre model returns official economy figures of 52.3-54.3mpg, a couple of mpg short of the SEAT Arona, for instance.
+The 1.0-litre model returns official economy a couple of mpg short of the SEAT Arona, for instance.
+This six-speed manual transmission is slick and accurate enough, although the ratios could be closer together, especially given the need to keep the engine in its optimum power band.
+Claimed average fuel economy is 54.3mpg, although you’re more likely to see around 40mpg in the real world.

 The 1.6-litre petrol barely tops 40mpg.
 This is well off the pace against a number of similarly nippy alternatives, though most of these lack the Kona’s economy-hitting all-wheel drive system.
 Opt for a diesel variant, and you can expect up to 67.3mpg claimed average fuel economy.